qcode-software/qcode-tcl/doc/tutorial-7-qcode-ui.md

 return [qc::return_response]
 ```

-Submitting the form with non valid information will now provide an error message via AJAX above the form instead of the unformatted message as previously displayed.
+Submitting the form with invalid information will now provide validation messages without reloading the page.